lang-ai/react-pdfs/README.md

 # Generating PDFs with React

-> This is an example project you can use to generate PDFs with React.
+This is an example project you can use to generate PDFs with React.
+Start by checking the related talk slides [here](http://bit.ly/react-emails-pdf).

-> Start by checking the related talk slides [here](http://bit.ly/react-emails-pdf).
+>  If you want to generate emails using React, check the [react-emails](https://github.com/lang-ai/react-emails) repo.

 ### Example